slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The purpose of high education is first and foremost to meet people and build relationships."
 -- my teacher*

+Education leads toward a continuing self-discovery; training leads toward a final self-definition.
+School rewards generalists, the world not so.*

 A college education may help you make a living.
 Self-education may make you a fortune.
 The value of formal education is signaling, rather than actual learning.

-School rewards generalists, the world not so.

 > *"Self education is, I firmly believe, the only kind of education there is.
 The only function of a school is to make self education easier; failing that, it does nothing."
 -- Isaac Asimov*

-> *"If you need a degree to do it, it's not going to make you wealthy. -- Naval Ravikant*
+> *"If you need a degree to do it, it's not going to make you wealthy."
+-- Naval Ravikant*

 > *"«I want to have a safety net so I can get a job.» This is what my daughter said to me.
 Where did she learn the phrase “Safety net”?
 Maybe the thing about college is that a child is not yet ready to be an adult.
 It’s the last time they will ever hang out with people their own age.
 My closest friends are not my age.
 In college though, they were.
 It’s scary to be an adult.
 To survive.
 It’s a jungle.
 College is still a walled safe city for kids just like you.
 I would pay a lot to be a child again.
 To not make the mistakes of adulthood.
 To not have those fears.
 So maybe that’s what the college tuition is.
 The cost to extend childhood.
 And the cost of childhood is going up."
 -- James Altucher*

-> *"The ideal school would teach health, wealth and happiness.
-It would be self-paced and available to all.
-It would show opposing ideas and students would self-verify truth.
-No grades, no tests, no diplomas - just learning.
-Actually you're already here.
-Careful who you follow."
--- Naval Ravikant (on Twitter)*

 > *"Education: the path from cocky ignorance to miserable uncertainty."
 -- Mark Twain*

-> *"The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge."
--- Naval Ravikant*

-> *"The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology."
+> *"The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge. (...)
+The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology."
 -- Naval Ravikant*

 > *"Learning is cheap, education is expensive."